keerthanamurugaiyan/Interview-notes/React.md

 **20. Why ReactDOM is separated from React?**

             ReactDOM was separated from React to promote modularity and maintainability of the library.
 Initially, React bundled both the core React library and the DOM-specific rendering logic.
 However, as React evolved to support multiple platforms (such as web, mobile, and even virtual reality), it became necessary to decouple the core functionality from the platform-specific rendering mechanisms.

+**21. What is conditional rendering in React?**

+            Conditional rendering in React involves selectively rendering components based on specified conditions.
+By evaluating these conditions, developers can control which components are displayed, allowing for dynamic and responsive user interfaces in React applications.

+            Let us look at this sample code to understand conditional rendering.

+            {isLoggedIn == false ? <DisplayLoggedOut /> : <DisplayLoggedIn />}

+            Here if the boolean isLoggedIn is false then the DisplayLoggedOut component will be rendered otherwise DisplayLoggedIn component will be rendered.

+**22. What is Controlled Components?**

+   **i)** In controlled components, form elements(like input, textareas, etc.)  are controlled by react state.

+   **ii)** The Value of the form elements is bound to the state, and any change in the input updates the state via event handlers like onChange.

+**What is UnControlled Components?**

+   **i)** In uncontrolled components, form elements store their own state in the DOM, and React does not manage it directly.

+   **ii)** You access the values of form elements using refs rather than React state.